Carnegie Mellon University

 Research

-Professor Peha’s research interests also include broadband networks, which have blurred the traditional distinctions between Internet, cable TV, and telephony.
-Research issues include policies intended to promote fair and open competition such as “network neutrality,” universal service policies intended to help underserved communities and individuals (in both developed and developing countries), policies intended to advance security or privacy, and surveillance polices that must both help law enforcement and intelligence agencies do their jobs and protect the privacy and security of individuals and organizations.
+Professor Peha’s research interests also include broadband networks, which can be fixed or wireless.
+Research issues include policies intended to promote fair and open competition such as “network neutrality” and designing consumer-friendly broadband labels, universal service policies intended to make Internet more available and affordable to disadvantaged communities and individuals (in both developed and developing countries), policies intended to advance security or privacy, and surveillance polices that must both help law enforcement and intelligence agencies do their jobs and protect the privacy and security of individuals and organizations.

 Evolution of wireless and broadband networks can spark the creation of new applications that revolutionize industries and policies.
-In this realm, Professor Peha is researching the dissemination of copyrighted material over broadband networks, and its technical and policy implications.
-He has also considered Internet payment systems, and the related complexities of bringing financial services to people without bank accounts, enforcing tax law on electronic commerce, protecting privacy, enhancing security, and combating fraud.
+In this realm, Professor Peha has studied the dissemination of copyrighted material over broadband networks, and its technical and policy implications.
+He has also addressed Internet payment systems, and the related complexities of bringing financial services to people without bank accounts, enforcing tax law on electronic commerce, protecting privacy, enhancing security, and combating fraud.
 Broadband has also facilitated the growth of less desirable applications, such as spyware, spam, and viruses, that must be considered.

 Publications